-From an employee perspective
+From an Employee Perspective

 For many, spending such a significant period of time working from home has highlighted how important the workplace is.
 Not just as a place to work, but as a social outlet too.
 For others, it’s become a new way of working that they wish to continue with, which is perfectly fine.
-However, dealing with the mental effects of isolation away from friends, family and colleagues has been a struggle for most, regardless of where your team prefer to work.
+However, dealing with the mental effects of isolation away from friends, family and colleagues has been a struggle for most, regardless of where your team prefers to work.

 Some of your employees may have been able to get on with their work at home without too much mental strain.
 Others may be feeling stressed and very overwhelmed by the level of isolation they’ve faced.

 It’s easy to forget that employee mental health was a significant issue before COVID.
-According to the Health and Safety Executive, in 2018/19, an alarming 44% of all work-related ill health cases were stress, anxiety and depression related.
+According to the Health and Safety Executive, in 2018/19, an alarming 44% of all work-related ill health cases were stress, anxiety, and depression-related.
 In the aftermath of such an unprecedented level of isolation, these figures are set to rise.
 By assessing your team regularly, you can become much more aware of how they’re feeling and are therefore more likely to be able to offer a more person-centred level of support.

 Working remotely has opened up the door to a new and flexible working model going forwards – the hybrid model, which combines both remote and in-office working.
 By adopting this model, owners and employees gain a considerable amount of freedom when it comes to working.
 It also provides more anxious employees with a less stressful route back to normality.
-They gain the much needed space, freedom and time to acclimatise at their own pace.
+They gain the much-needed space, freedom, and time to acclimatise at their own pace.

 Why has the hybrid model been a success?

-According to statistics gathered by Hibob HR, 42% of 1,000 surveyed full-time employees, who worked remotely during lockdown, are now working under the hybrid model.
+According to statistics gathered by Hibob HR, 42% of 1,000 surveyed full-time employees, who worked remotely during the lockdown, are now working under the hybrid model.
 The research went on to report that 48% of employees felt more productive when working from home, while 52% did not feel the same.
 These findings highlight the diverse experiences felt whilst working from home.
-The hybrid model however, gives each employee the opportunity to work wherever they find themselves most productive.
+The hybrid model, however, gives each employee the opportunity to work wherever they find themselves most productive.
 Whether it be at home or the office, it allows them to work to the best of their ability.

-- Less daily expenditures – Bus, train, taxi, petrol fares and parking costs are reduced – all meaning more money is saved!
+- Less daily expenditures – Bus, train, taxi, petrol fares, and parking costs are reduced – all meaning more money is saved!

-Tips for working effectively from home
+Tips for Working Effectively from Home

 If working from home is going to become a part of your business’s working model, your team must be encouraged to do so as productively as possible.
 Here are some tips to ensure that working from home is kept as efficient as it is in the office: